simplyrk/form-builder/docs/README.md

 ## API Documentation

-The Cursor CRM provides a comprehensive API for interacting with forms and responses.
+The Form Builder provides a comprehensive API for interacting with forms and responses.
 The API documentation can be found in [API.md](API.md) and includes:

 - Authentication requirements
 - Available endpoints